riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

 Here t is the client's secret input, k is the server's secret scalar, and H1 and H2 are hash funtions.

-In order to compute this, the client computes Q := H1(t) and blinds it as either P := r\*H1(t) or P := H1(t) + R, where r is a scalar or R is a group element chosen uniformly at random and kept secret to the client (`multiplicative' or `additive blinding').
+To do this, the client computes Q := H1(t) and derives P := r\*H1(t) or P := H1(t) + R, where r is a scalar or R is a group element chosen uniformly at random and kept secret to the client ("multiplicative" or "additive blinding").

-The server, given arbitrary P, then reveals k\*P (from which the client can take advantage of the algebraic structure to undo the multiplicative or additive blinding to complete the protocol); thus the server implements a static DH oracle.
+The server, given P, then reveals k\*P (from which the client can undo the blinding to complete the protocol).
+Thus, since the server must answer for arbitrary P, the server implements a static DH oracle.

 # Assumptions

-Static DH attacks have query costs -- the number of queries that must be sent to the legitimate server, such as a PrivacyPass token dispenser, in order for the attack to succeed.
+Static DH attacks have query costs -- the number of queries that must be answered by the legitimate server, such as a PrivacyPass token issuer, in order for the attack to succeed.

-We make the following assumptions to put realistic limits on the query costs of feasible attacks:
+We make the following assumptions about legitimate servers to put realistic limits on the query costs of feasible attacks:

 - CPUs run at less than 10 GHz.